denten-books/plain-text/3-projection.md

 `digital, medium, mode`

+As information was compressed and pushed through the wires, it underwent a number of transformations.
+Donald Murray, the inventor of the popular Murray telegraph alphabet, conceived of that transformation in terms of movement from space to time.
+Unfolding something like the "metaphysics of telegraph signalling alphabets," he described spatial writing symbols that "appeal to the eye," and temporal, "telephonic" signals that "appeal to the ear."
+Paradoxically, space signals (like words on a billboard) occupy little space, but persist in time.
+"For instance, a signboard may extend over 10 feet and 100 years," Murray writes.
+Time signals are ephemeral by contrast: "a Morse signal in a wire may extend over half a second and 500 miles" [@murray_setting_1905, 86].
+When viewed in the light of telegraphy, technologies of writing stretch the sign in time and space.

 To grasp the peculiarity of the computed sign stretched between the sites of archive and projection we will have to build a shared sense of vocabulary, which includes terms both technical and literary critical.
 The following three